mihirchronicles/mihirchronicles.github.io/content/bookshelf/on-writing-well.md

 - Most first drafts can be cut by 50 percent without losing any information or losing the author’s voice.
 - A clear sentence is no accident.
 Very few sentences come out right the first time, or even the third time...
 If you find that writing is hard, it's because it is hard.
 - Every writing project must be reduced before you start to write.
 - Most nonfiction writers have a definitiveness complex.
-They feel that they are under some obligation—to the subject, to their honor, to the gods of writing—to make their article the last word.
+They feel that they are under some obligation-to the subject, to their honor, to the gods of writing-to make their article the last word.
 It’s a commendable impulse, but there is no last word.
 - There are some writers who sweep us along so strongly in their current of energy--Normal mailer, Tom Wolfe, Toni Morrison, William F. Buckley, Jr., Hunter Thompson, David Foster Wallace, Dave Eggers--that we assume that when they go to work the words just flow.
 Nobody thinks of the effort they made every morning to turn on the switch.
 You also have to turn on the switch.
 Nobody is going to do it for you.
 - Today the outlandish becomes routine overnight.
 The humorist is trying to say that it's still outlandish.
 - Good writing has an aliveness that keeps the reader reading from one paragraph to the next, and it's not a question of gimmicks to "personalize" the author.
 It's a question of using the English language in a way that will achieve the greatest clarity and strength.
 - Good writing is lean and confident.
 - Nobody turns so quickly into a bore as a traveler home from his travels.
-He enjoyed his trip so much that he wants to tell us all about it—and “all” is what we don’t want to hear.
+He enjoyed his trip so much that he wants to tell us all about it-and “all” is what we don’t want to hear.
 We only want to hear some.
 - Truth needs no adornment.
 - Some people write by day, others by night.
 Some people need silence, others turn on the radio.
 Some write by hand, some by typewriter or word processor, some by talking into a tape recorder.
 Some people write their first draft in one long burst and the revise; others can't write the second paragraph until they have fiddled endlessly with the first.
 But all of them are vulnerable and all of them are tense.
 - A writer will do anything to avoid the act of writing.
 - Writing is an intimate transaction between two people, conducted on paper.
-- When I tell aspiring writers that they should think of themselves as part entertainer, they don’t like to hear it—the word smacks of carnivals and jugglers and clowns.
+- When I tell aspiring writers that they should think of themselves as part entertainer, they don’t like to hear it-the word smacks of carnivals and jugglers and clowns.
 But to succeed you must make your piece jump out of a newspaper or a magazine by being more diverting than everyone else’s piece.
 You must find some way to elevate your act of writing into an entertainment.
 Usually this means giving the reader an enjoyable surprise.
 Any number of devices will do the job: humor, anecdote, paradox, an unexpected quotation, a powerful fact, an outlandish detail, a circuitous approach, an elegant arrangement of words.
 These seeming amusements in fact become your “style.”
 - It requires writers to do two things that by their metabolism are impossible.
 They must relax, and they must have confidence.
 - There is no minimum length for a sentence that’s acceptable in the eyes of God.
 - Don’t fight such a current if it feels right.
 Trust your material if it’s taking you into terrain you didn’t intend to enter but where the vibrations are good.
 Adjust your style accordingly and proceed to whatever destination you reach.
 Don’t become the prisoner of a preconceived plan.
 Writing is no respecter of blueprints.